 • Schedule of costs including legal fees to date

-The parties also need to list on the form any other relevant information including personal information such as any disabilities, as well as information on the relationship such as contributions that they wish the court to take into account, relevant conduct in certain circumstances and the standard of living enjoyed during the relationship.
+The parties also need to list on the form any other relevant information including personal information such as any disabilities, as well as information on the relationship such as contributions that they wish the court to take into account, relevant conduct in certain circumstances, and the standard of living enjoyed during the relationship.
 Each party also needs to provide a detailed chronology on any relevant dates.

 Completion of a Form E is only compulsory where the financial issues are being dealt with by the courts.
-If the parties are able to agree on their finances between themselves then it is not compulsory for the parties to complete this form, but it can be very useful to use them in these situations to make sure that a fair agreement is reached in full knowledge of the facts.
+If the parties are able to agree on their finances between themselves, then it is not compulsory for the parties to complete this form, but it can be very useful to use them in these situations to make sure that a fair agreement is reached in full knowledge of the facts.

 The system relies on both parties being honest and supplying all relevant information.
 Some typical issues that can arise include:

 Form E can seem time-consuming, but it is a legal requirement and must be completed where the courts are involved.
-Refusal by either party to complete a Form E can have some very serious implications from a costs order being made against them to imprisonment for repeated refusals.
+Refusal by either party to complete a Form E can have some very serious implications, from a costs order being made against them to imprisonment for repeated refusals.
 Where the parties are trying to resolve a financial agreement between themselves, then one party can refuse to complete the Form E if the other party suggests using it.
 However, it is worth bearing in mind that this could lead to the other party applying for a financial remedy through the courts and will generally result in a compulsory Form E being requested by the court.

 If a party is not honest on the Form E, then it is possible for various actions to be taken to ensure that full and frank disclosure is obtained.
-This can range from a freezing order or injunction to prevent one of the parties from disposing or
+This can range from a freezing order or injunction to prevent one of the parties from disposing or transferring assets to searching for hidden assets.
+It is also possible to appoint a forensic accountant to obtain a more accurate picture of the other party’s financial situation.

 The information on this website is intended as a guide and does not constitute legal advice.
 Vardags do not accept liability for any errors in the information on this website, nor any losses stemming from reliance upon the statements made herein.
 All articles and pages aim to reflect the legal position at time they were published, and may have been rendered obsolete by subsequent developments in the law.
 Should you require specialist advice, tailored to your situation, please see how Vardags can help you.